chiaome/chiaome.github.io/_posts/2016-08-10-the-prototype-system-of-visual-analysis.markdown

 #### 3.3.4 Related information

 The **related information** presents related entities associated with the search results in a tag cloud.
 Once the result is generated, the system will produce a list of related entities.
 There are two steps.
 First is to collect the related entities of the first 100 search results.
-Second is to count the frequency of each related entity and single out related entities that have high frequency.
+Second is to count the frequency of each related entity and single out related entities that have a high frequency.

 #### 3.3.5 Relations presentation

 The **relations presentation** aims to intuitively display the relations between related entities, which will help the user discover new related information quickly and easily.
 This system uses Force-directed graph to visualize knowledge graph.
 Taking one entity as the core of the graph, other related entities will be automatically calculated and presented.
-When the mouse hover on one node, the **knowledge card** will display specified information related with the entity.
+When the mouse hover on one node, the **knowledge card** will display specified information related to the entity.
 The user can access to another relations graph through clicking the link on the **knowledge card**.